-Interactive OpenType features
+OpenType features and variable fonts

 OpenType features let you choose alternative appearances for individual characters (glyphs), provided that the font and selected characters support OpenType features.
 OpenType features include fractions, ligatures, ordinals, ornaments, small caps, swashes, and more.
 OpenType fonts are based on Unicode, which makes them ideal for cross-platform and multi-language design work.
 In addition, CorelDRAW will suggest eligible OpenType features that you can apply to your text.